alexandremnd/AtomicOrbitals/README.md

 You may install Doxygen and GoogleTest with your package manager (apt/dnf/yum/pacman/... for Linux, chocolatey for Windows, Homebrew for MacOS).

 ### Ubuntu
-To install dependencies in your Ubuntu-bases distribution:
+To install dependencies on your Ubuntu-bases distribution:
 ```bash
     sudo apt install cmake libgtest-dev doxygen
 ```

 ### Fedora
-To install dependencies in your Fedora-based distribution:
+To install dependencies on your Fedora-based distribution:
 ```bash
     sudo dnf install cmake gtest-devel doxygen g++
 ```